SEXUAL ASSAULT PREVENTION & RESPONSE

 “Sexual assault has no place in our Air Force.
 We live in a culture of respect.
 We cherish our core values of integrity, service and excellence.
 But in order to ensure all Airmen experience and benefit from those values, we must eliminate sexual assault in our ranks.” – Mark Welsh III, General, former U.S. Air Force Chief of Staff

-The United States Air Force Academy Sexual Assault Response Program (SAPR) is under the direction of the Sexual Assault Response Coordinator (SARC) and consists of a Deputy SARC, Department of Defense (DoD) civilian Victim Advocates, and volunteer victim advocates.
+The United States Air Force Academy, Sexual Assault Prevention and Response (SAPR) is under the direction of the Program Manager and consists of two Sexual Assault Response Coordinators (SARC) along with a Deputy SARC, Department of Defense (DoD) civilian Victim Advocates, and volunteer victim advocates.
 All staff members, including volunteer victim advocates, are nationally certified through the Department of Defense Sexual Assault Advocate Certification Program.

 The fundamentals of sexual assault prevention include: